brandonhilkert/pipeline_deals/README.md

 # PipelineDeals

-TODO: Write a gem description
+PipelineDeals is a Ruby gem to leverage the PipelineDeals developer API.

 ## Installation